ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The named parameters are:

 * `query`, the Collector's query.
+The content of this field depends on the indicated batch mode: for time-interval mode, the `config` field contains the requested time interval ({{time-interval-batch-mode}}); for leader-selected mode, the `config` field is empty, and the Collector gets the aggregate result for the next batch selected by the Leader ({{leader-selected-batch-mode}}).

+  Batch modes defined by future documents MUST specify the content of this field;
+  see {{extending-this-doc}} for details.

   The indicated batch mode MUST match the task's batch mode.
 Otherwise, the Leader MUST abort with error "invalidMessage".

 * `agg_param`, an aggregation parameter for the VDAF being executed.
 This is the same value as in `AggregationJobInitReq` (see {{leader-init}}).